GAIP: Information for departments

-If an appointee is not eligible for benefits because of the delayed entry of the appointment and/or distribution information, the department may file an appeal for appointee coverage.
-All appeals must be in writing and must be signed by the dean or chair, as appropriate, and received by the UW Benefits Office within 10 business of being notified by the appointee that they were not covered based on the delayed entry of the appointment and/or distribution.
+If a position is not eligible for benefits because of the delayed entry of the position and/or distribution information, the department may file an appeal coverage.
+All appeals must be in writing and must be signed by the dean or chair, as appropriate, and received by the UW Benefits Office within 10 business of being notified by the employee that they were not covered based on the delayed entry of the appointment and/or distribution.
 An appeal for coverage must include the following:

-- An explanation of why the appointment and/or distribution was entered into the payroll system after the published deadline;
+- An explanation of why the position and/or distribution was entered into Workday after the published deadline;

 - An account of the actions being taken to ensure that the situation does not arise again;

 - A demonstration that an exception to the plan rules is warranted and that the department should not be held financially responsible for claims for the ineligible period; and